yutayamate/functree-cli/README.md

 }
 ```

-### Statistical analysis
+### Perform statistical analysis
 This feature consists of following two steps:

-1. **Evaluate functionality:** You can evaluate functionality for each nodes (functional categories) defined by input tree structure file.
+1. **Evaluate functionality:** If your omics data is only annotated by KEGG Orthology, you can evaluate functionality for all functional categories defined by input tree structure data (i.e. module, pathway etc.).
 This feature requires KO-annotated abundance table which is separated by tabs.

     ```
     # This is comment